 As a leader in the ownership and operation of transportation infrastructure, Brookfield Infrastructure has a diversified global portfolio of transportation infrastructure companies.
-The company is a state-owned company that transfers ownership of infrastructure assets to the private sector to finance the maintenance and development of other infrastructure from which it can benefit.
+The company is a state-owned company that transfers infrastructure assets to the private sector to finance the maintenance and development of other infrastructure from which it can benefit.

 Utility stocks are relatively safe, but several market conditions can lower their valuations.
-So try to buy them on a dip to get a discounted price and get a better return.
+So try to buy them on a dip to get a discounted price and a better return.

 When selecting the best renewable energy Canadian stocks for your investment portfolio, make sure they match your investment objectives and risk appetite.
 Questrade, Canada’s leading discount broker, uses Questrade to trade most shares.
-If you don’t mind buying and selling shares on your mobile device, there’s no better way to use wealthy simple trades.
+If you don’t mind buying and selling shares on your mobile device, there’s no better way to use wealthy, simple trades.

 IFRA tracks the NYSE FactSet US Infrastructure Index, an index composed of US companies that have benefited from increased infrastructure activity.
-The index includes information on various infrastructure companies, including railways, utilities, materials and construction companies and more.
+The index includes information on various infrastructure companies, including railways, utilities, materials and construction companies.
 In addition, the Alerian Midstream Energy Select Index comprises a group of North American infrastructure companies involved in the transportation, storage and processing of energy raw materials, supporting Midstream Energy Infrastructure companies in North America.

 Mississauga, Ont., is one of the most undervalued operators, says Maxim Sytchev of the National Bank.
 The company has come under criticism for its oil and gas exports.
 The company, heavily weighted by raw materials, derives 60% of its turnover from infrastructure.

 VMC shares have risen 71% over the past 12 months and closed yesterday at $18.362, not far from the all-time high of $19.414 reached on May 10.
-Toronto, Canada’s largest stock index, recovered from heavy losses last week as a bipartisan infrastructure deal in the United States saw crude oil prices rise above $74 a barrel.
-The deal includes a focus on roads and transportation infrastructure in the U.S. However, it stands afoul of the reopening as the number of vaccinations continues to rise, said Macan Nia, a Senior Investment Strategist at Manulife Investment Management.
+Toronto, Canada’s most extensive stock index, recovered from heavy losses last week as a bipartisan infrastructure deal in the United States saw crude oil prices rise above $74 a barrel.
+The agreement includes a focus on roads and transportation infrastructure in the U.S. However, it stands afoul of the reopening as the number of vaccinations continues to rise, said Macan Nia, a Senior Investment Strategist at Manulife Investment Management.

 The August crude oil contract rose 7.5 percent to $74.05 a barrel, and the August natural gas contract rose 8.3 percent to $3.52 a mmBtu.

-In terms of projects, AECON has won Transmountain and is working on two other projects, West Gordie Howe Bridge in Windsor.
+In terms of projects, AECON has won Transmountain and is working on two other projects, including West Gordie Howe Bridge in Windsor.
 The stock has caught up with the TSX but still lags behind the index with a YTD YTD of 9.7%.
 It is also an income stream in infrastructure, pays a payout ratio of 4.45% to 5.459% and is traded at a PE of 13.57 x.

 Christine Poole, who warns that overruns of costs on some projects could cause lawsuits against AECON, still likes the stock as it looks for the long term.